carlosm22700/mastermind_game/README.md

 ## Contributing

-To contribute to Mastermind:
+To set up a development environment and contribute to Mastermind:

+1. Install Redis following instructions from the [Redis official website](https://redis.io/download).
-1. Fork the repo and clone it locally.
+2. Fork the repo and clone it locally.
+3. Install dependencies:
+   - Ensure you have Pipenv installed.
+If not, install it using `pip install pipenv`.
+   - Run `pipenv install` to install dependencies from the `Pipfile`.
+   - If you prefer using `requirements.txt`, run `pip install -r requirements.txt`.
+4. Activate the virtual environment with `pipenv shell`.
+5. Start the Django server with `python manage.py runserver`.
+6. In a separate terminal, run `redis-server`.

+For contributing:

-2. Create your feature branch (`git checkout -b feature/amazing-feature`).
+1. Create your feature branch (`git checkout -b feature/amazing-feature`).
-3. Commit your changes (`git commit -m 'Add some amazing feature'`).
+2. Commit your changes (`git commit -m 'Add some amazing feature'`).
-4. Push to the branch (`git push origin feature/amazing-feature`).
+3. Push to the branch (`git push origin feature/amazing-feature`).
-5. Open a Pull Request.
+4. Open a Pull Request.

-Please ensure your contributions adhere to the project's coding standards and include tests where applicable.
+Please adhere to the project's coding standards and include tests where applicable.

 ## Icebox Features